Text as research data

 Case 4: Student texts

 This case study concerns texts written by students as part of their national exams.
-Such studies may be conducted by researchers investigating, for example, at what ages children acquire different aspects of language, how social and economic contexts influence children’s language learning, or what challenges immigrant children face compared to those who have grown up in Sweden.
-Researchers may also use this type of material in pedagogy and educational development, for instance when evaluating previous exams in order to design improved exams in the future.
-Since the research objectives vary, so do the methods, but the data may nonetheless look fairly similar.
+Such material may be used in research investigating, for example, at what ages children acquire different aspects of language, how social and economic contexts influence language learning, or what challenges immigrant children face compared to those who have grown up in Sweden.
+Researchers may also use this type of material in pedagogy and educational development; for instance, when evaluating previous exams to inform the design of improved future exams.
+Since research objectives vary, so do the methods, although the data may nonetheless look quite similar.

 Three photos of student texts: a handwritten essay and the digitized text, plus the researcher’s exam codes.

-Researchers then add metadata directly to the text file, such as exam codes (indicating exactly which examination the students in the document took), an identification number for each individual student, and so on.
-If the dataset is small, researchers can analyze it manually, but if there are large volumes of texts, it becomes necessary to develop a tool to assist the analysis.
-Metadata about the students is also collected in an Excel file, which may include whether the student attended a public or private school, their native language, and some additional information.
+Researchers then add metadata directly to the text file, such as exam codes (indicating exactly which examination the students took), an identification numbers for individual students.
+If the dataset is small, it can be analysed manually; but when there are large volumes of texts, it becomes necessary to develop a tool to assist with analysis.
+Metadata about the students are also collected in an Excel file, which may include whether the student attended a public or private school, their native language, and other relevant information.

 Curation

 This type of material can be curated relatively easily.
 The data are stored in text files, and the metadata in an Excel file.
-To be on the safe side, it is advisable to save everything as plain text, meaning, TXT form for the essay texts and CSV or TSV for the tables.
+To ensure long-term accessibility, it is advisable to save everything as plain text; that is, TXT format for the essay texts and CSV or TSV for the tables.

 However, the coded information in the text files and Excel spreadsheets should be reviewed carefully.
-The grading system is one example of something that may change in the future, meaning that additional information may be required to explain how the system worked at the time the student essays were written.
+The grading system is one example of something that may change over time, meaning that additional information may be required to explain how the system when the student essays were written.
 In the Excel file, Colectica for Excel can be used to document what all the codes represent.
-Alternatively, all the codes with explanations can be compiled in a separate text file and delivered together with the data files.
+Alternatively, all codes and their explanations can be compiled in a separate text file and deposited together with the data files.

 Metadata for text-based research

 Text can be used in many different ways and for many different purposes.
-As a result, the issue of metadata can be quite complex.
-In the interviews conducted for the case studies, researchers mentioned a range of different types of objects that they considered relevant in terms of metadata.
-Depending on how researchers use text in their work, relevant elements may be found at a low level – such as words, sentences, or characters – at a high level – such as pages, texts, or files – or at an even higher level – such as archives and accessions.
-It may also be relevant to include information about the individuals who have contributed information and material to the text research, that is, the informants.
+As a result, metadata for text-based research can be complex.
+In the interviews conducted for the case studies, researchers mentioned a wide range of objects they considered relevant from a metadata perspective.
+Depending on how researchers use text in their research, relevant elements may be found at different levels, from low-level features such as words, sentences, or characters, to high-level units such as pages, texts, or files, and at even higher levels such as archives or accessions.
+It may also be relevant to include information about the individuals who have contributed to the material – the informants.

-Metadata at the lower levels tends to be embedded in the files themselves, for example, annotations of parts of speech, sentence structure, and the like.
-This is not metadata that you want to extract and store separately from the text data.
-Higher-level object types can sometimes be described outside the data file itself, which can make the data easier to overview and, in some cases, more searchable.
-For example, metadata about letters in a collection of text data can add value for the user when information such as sender, year, and recipient is included in a catalogue entry, while information about the fact that the letters contain nouns, verbs, and prepositions may not add much value.
+Metadata at lower levels are often embedded within the files; for example, annotations describing parts of speech or sentence structure.
+Such metadata should normally not be extracted and stored separately from the text data.
+High-level object types, however, can sometimes be described outside the data file itself, which can make the data easier to overview and, in some cases, more searchable.
+For example, metadata about letters in a text collection can add value for users when information such as sender, year, and recipient is included in a catalogue entry, whereas information explaining that the letters contain nouns, verbs, and prepositions adds little additional value.

-Information that can be valuable for the reuse of data may include, for example:
+Information that may be useful for the reuse of text data includes:

 • geographical information